SerenityOS/serenity/Meta/Lagom/ReadMe.md

 *Lagom* is a Swedish word that means "just the right amount." ([Wikipedia](https://en.wikipedia.org/wiki/Lagom))

+## How to build

+Lagom libraries and test executables can be build using the main Serenity build script located in `serenity/Meta`: `./serenity.sh build lagom`.

+Output libraries and test executables are located in `serenity/Meta/build` directory.

 ## Fuzzing

 Lagom can be used to fuzz parts of SerenityOS's code base.
 Fuzzers can be run locally, and they also run continuously on OSS-Fuzz.